 Workshop: “Studying, Measuring and Altering Consciousness”

-The deadline for abstract submission is October 1st, 2019.
-You can find more details here.
+If you wish to contribute with your work, bear in mind that the deadline for abstract submission is October 1st, 2019.
+You can find more details regarding abstract submission here.

 ICT 2018, Vienna: Exhibition & Networking Session

 Exhibition: 04-06/12/2018, Area: Creating Networks & Technology (Hall X4), Stand number: C11

 In our booth you will experience how science can be transformed into technologies with positive social impact.
 We will show the concept of modifying perception via interactive cognitive tasks and real-time experiments from LUMINOUS.
 You will play in demo/games with multi-site brain stimulation, and its relation to consciousness.